google/eng-practices/review/reviewer/looking-for.md

 changes.
 It makes it hard to see what is being changed in the CL, makes merges and rollbacks more complex, and causes other problems.
-For example, if the author wants to reformat the whole file, have them send you just the reformatting to as one CL, and then send another CL with their functional changes after that.
+For example, if the author wants to reformat the whole file, have them send you just the reformatting as one CL, and then send another CL with their functional changes after that.

 ## Documentation